-Childrens Weight Gain - Why Kids Are
+Children and Weight Gain - Why Are Kids Getting Fatter?

 All children gain weight, and they do it in a fairly predictable

 way.
 Their growth rate, size and shape can vary quite a bit and still be considered

 normal, but several studies have helped us discover a pattern to normal weight

 gain.
 By comparing your child's weight to this pattern, you can find out if he

 or she is growing normally.
 Although both too much and too little weight gain